Abjad/abjad/docs/source/appendices/publications.rst

 A number of publications discussing Abjad are available for download here:

-* Bača, Trevor, Josiah Wolf Oberholtzer, Jeffrey Treviño and Víctor Adán.
+* Bača, Trevor, Joséphine Wolf Oberholtzer, Jeffrey Treviño and Víctor Adán.
   `"Abjad: An Open-Software System For Formalized Score Control."
   <https://github.com/Abjad/tenor2015/blob/master/abjad.pdf>`_
   Proceedings of the First International Conference on Technologies for Music